Public Resources

 Clitoral enlargement (clitoromegaly) can be present at birth or develop later in life.
 Most often, exposure to androgens (mainly testosterone) causes this to occur in people designated female at birth.
 It is normal for the clitoris to increase in size during arousal but this increase will reverse when arousal has stopped.
 In true clitoromegaly, the visible part of the clitoris (the ‘glans’) remains larger than the typical ¾ to 1 inch.
 Other causes of clitoral enlargement include cysts, noncancerous tumours or irritation to the external genitals (vulvitis), congenital conditions (present at birth) and hormonal changes in polycystic ovarian syndrome and increased androgen levels (particularly testosterone) in the blood stream.

 Clitoral surgery has both functional and cosmetic components which are intricately linked.
-Clitoral surgery is very specialised surgery involving specific techniques and skill in order to achieve the desired outcome whilst limiting the risk of clitoral injury.
-When you book your clitoral surgery with me, you do so in the confidence that you are in the care of a world class surgeon.”
+Clitoral surgery is very specialised surgery involving specific techniques and skill which I have travelled internationally to acquire.

 Common causes of an enlarged clitoris in children: